Built from first principles.

 A narrow audience.
 An intentional one.

-Executives, senior leaders, and high-level professionals who carry real responsibility for others — organizations, families, teams.
+Executives, senior leaders, and high-level professionals who carry real responsibility for others: their families, teams, organizations.
 People whose schedules don't accommodate traditional martial arts training, but whose roles and circumstances create a genuine need for personal capability that holds when the situation is real.

 Control Yourself.